-a) The asphalt binder supplier provides test results that the additive does not negatively impact the asphalt binder properties, including short term and long term aged properties. b) The design is to establish the additive rate there are done at a maximum SID.
+a) The asphalt binder supplier provides test results that the additive does not negatively impact the asphalt binder properties, including short term and long term aged properties. b) The design is to establish the additive rate that and long term aged properties.